nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 Declare the DefaultsMeterBinderListProvider as a component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Micrometer has an interface called `MeterBinder (external site, English)`_  .
+The Micrometer has an interface called `MeterBinder (external site)`_  .

 The collection of frequently used metrics, such as JVM memory usage and CPU usage, is provided in advance as a class that implements this interface.
-(e.g., `JvmMemoryMetrics (external site, English)`_ for JVM memory usage and `ProcessorMetrics (external site, English)`_ for CPU usage)
+(e.g., `JvmMemoryMetrics (external site)`_ for JVM memory usage and `ProcessorMetrics (external site)`_ for CPU usage)

-:java:extdoc:`DefaultMeterBinderListProvider <nablarch.integration.micrometer.DefaultMeterBinderListProvider>` is a class that provides this `MeterBinder (external site, English)`_ list , which can be used to collect metrics such as JVM memory usage and CPU usage.
+:java:extdoc:`DefaultMeterBinderListProvider <nablarch.integration.micrometer.DefaultMeterBinderListProvider>` is a class that provides this `MeterBinder (external site)`_ list , which can be used to collect metrics such as JVM memory usage and CPU usage.

 First, add this :java:extdoc:`DefaultMeterBinderListProvider <nablarch.integration.micrometer.DefaultMeterBinderListProvider>` declaration to ``src/main/resources/web-component-configuration.xml`` .